tillitis/tillitis-key1/hw/application_fpga/fw/README.md

      more automatic variables.

-  8. Firmware starts the application by first switching to from firmware mode to application mode by writing to the `SWITCH_APP` register.
+  8. Firmware starts the application by first switching to from firmware mode to application mode by writing to the `SYSTEM_MODE_CTRL` register.
 In this mode the MMIO region is restricted, e.g. some registers are removed (`UDS`), and some are switched from read/write to read-only (see [the memory